rifqifarelmuhammad/ristek-sosmed-fe/README.md

-# Ristek SosMed Backend
+# Ristek SosMed Frontend
 Ristek SosMed is a simple social media, like twitter.
 This web contains CRUD data and CRUD file (image).
-You can CRUD tweet, CRUD Image for avatar, add friend, add close friend, and set visibility your tweet.
+You can CRUD tweet, CRUD Image for avatar, add friend, add close friend, and set visibility to your tweet.

 ## Technologies/Tools
 - Next JS (Frontend)